Jiji Africa: History

+Since 2023, Jiji has expanded beyond Africa, launching platforms in Bangladesh, Sri Lanka, and Pakistan (Milay), and strengthened its automotive operations through the acquisition of Cars45.
+For sources, see the External links section.

+In October 2025, Jiji launched its marketplace for the Republic of Congo, accessible at Jiji.cg.

 Mobile application

 Jiji has the mobile version of the website, developed for Android and iOS which is available in Nigeria, Kenya, Ghana, Uganda, Tanzania, and Ethiopia.
 According to the Google Play statistics, Jiji App is in the list of ten most downloaded apps in Nigeria.